 There are several built-in functions for rounding:

 - Removes anything after the decimal point without rounding:

 Here’s the table to summarize the differences between them:

-These functions cover all possible ways to deal with the decimal part as a whole.
+These functions cover all of the possible ways to deal with the decimal part of a number.
 But what if we’d like to round the number to

 For instance, we have